What’s the Right Age to Freeze my Eggs?

-To help you understand the best age to freeze eggs, let’s go back to Fertility 101 for some basics on female reproduction.
+Let’s start with Fertility 101 for some basics on female reproduction.
 An egg is a single cell that’s made mostly of water and contains half the DNA needed to create a fetus!
 Female egg production happens in the womb – your mother’s womb, that is.
 We’re born with roughly one to two million eggs, and these are all of the eggs we’ll have during our lifetimes.
 As we get older the number of eggs in our ovaries declines at a steady pace up until our early 30’s, and even before we get our first period nearly half of the eggs we started with have naturally died.
 By the time we’re in our peak reproductive years, between about 18-26 years old, we have about 20-40% of our eggs left, and at age 30 we’re left with only 10-12% of the eggs we started with.

-As if that’s not bad enough, by the time we’re 40 our eggs are down to about 3-5% of that original number.
+Age is the #1 factor affecting fertility.
+By the time we’re 40 our eggs are down to about 3-5% of that original number.
 Add to that the fact that egg quality also declines as we get older since our eggs age with us.
 Older eggs are more likely than younger ones to have genetic and chromosomal abnormalities that could prevent them from forming healthy embryos.
 It makes sense that women over 35 typically need more than one egg freezing cycle to retrieve the recommended 15-20 eggs that a younger women may get on their first try.
 Per frozen egg, there’s about a 5% chance of a live pregnancy when you’re ready to thaw and use your eggs down the line.
 However, that number increases a few points for younger eggs that are typically higher in quality, and may decrease a point or two for older eggs that are at a higher risk for abnormalities.
 Since we know it’s the age of the eggs rather than the womb that predicts pregnancy success rates, you should think about freezing your eggs sooner rather than later even if you don’t plan on using them for five to ten years.